ProfessionalsRaphael M. Russo

 - Cleaver Brooks in connection with a Rule 144A offering of $185 million of senior notes

 Ray is a member of the New York City Bar Association and has served as a member of its Securities Regulation Committee and Financial Reporting Committee.
 He is also a member of the Practising Law Institute’s Corporate and Securities Law Advisory Committee.
-He serves as a trustee for the American Red Cross in Greater New York, where he is a member of the Executive Committee.
+He served for 15 years as a trustee for the American Red Cross in Greater New York, where he was also a member of the Executive Committee, and was Chair of the Executive Committee of the Alumni of Amherst College.